 How to increase your chances of approval: To increase your chances of being approved for a higher credit limit, pay your bill on time for at least six straight months, reduce your outstanding debt, and update the income Chase has on file.
 Chase will be more likely to increase your credit limit if the revised income clearly shows that you can afford a higher limit.… read full answer

 The impact of a Chase Freedom Unlimited credit limit increase on your credit score: When you request a Chase Freedom Unlimited credit limit increase, Chase will conduct a hard pull of your credit report, which will cause a short-term dip in your credit score.
 Chase cannot do a hard pull without your permission, though.

 It is worth noting that sometimes you may be eligible for a Chase Freedom Unlimited credit limit increase without even making a request.
 The Chase Freedom Unlimited card may offer an automatic credit limit increase if Chase's regular review of your account shows a history of on-time payments and low debt.
 An automatic credit limit increase results in a soft pull of your credit report, which does not affect your credit score.

 The Chase Freedom Unlimited credit limit is $500 or more for everyone who’s approved.
-The most creditworthy applicants can get starting credit limits of $5,000 or higher from the Visa Signature version of the card instead of a Visa Platinum card.
-Signature cards come with a few more supplemental benefits than the standard Visa Platinum cards other approved applicants receive. … read full answer
+The most creditworthy applicants can also get starting credit limits of $5,000 or higher from the Visa Signature version of the Chase Freedom Unlimited card.
+Signature cards come with a few more supplemental benefits than the standard Visa Platinum cards other approved applicants receive.… read full answer